 Please note: All of the guitars fully described and pictured below have been at a minimum; thoroughly gone over, lubricated and setup for years of dependable, smooth playing.
 Because all are set up with my standard Emmons copedent, I would not think twice about playing any of them myself on the bandstand.
 If there were any issues found, they were resolved and of course any worn parts have been replaced.
 As I’ve mentioned below, I’ll be happy to switch any guitars to Day style, (or your own copedent) at no extra charge (as long as no additional parts are required).

-1974 satin rosewood Emmons push-pull D-10 8×5
+1970 black mica Emmons “Original” push-pull D-10 8×5 (Sold!)

-$4000.00 plus shipping.
+$4200.00 plus shipping.
 PayPal (add 3%) or cashier’s check accepted.

 Please feel free to call or email me with any questions.

-Coming Soon: (not quite ready to post for sale yet) Update: December 24, 2017
+Coming Soon: (not quite ready to post for sale yet) Update: December, 2020

 Here is an idea of some of the guitar projects I currently have in stock that I’m going to be working on soon.
-This coming year I plan to restore a black mica 1981 Emmons D-10 push-pull guitar (pictured below in its present condition) and one 1993 Emmons satin walnut mica D-10 LeGrande II all-pull guitar.